September 20, 2021

-Our updated Impact Area, Education and Youth, will focus on nonprofits in the Triangle serving youth ages 5-24, with a focus on youth from low-income backgrounds, youth from low-performing schools, youth with disabilities, youth with limited English proficiency, and youth of color.
+Our Education and Youth Impact Area works with nonprofits in the Triangle serving youth ages 5-24, with a focus on youth from low-income backgrounds, youth from low-performing schools, youth with disabilities, youth with limited English proficiency, youth of color, and LGBTQIA+ youth.

-This year, the Foundation will be focusing our Education & Youth grant on nonprofits serving youth ages 5-24 in the populations listed above to address four key COVID-19 related concerns: Learning loss, access to technology, food insecurity, and mental health.
+This year, the Foundation will be focusing our Education & Youth grant on nonprofits serving youth ages 5-24 in the populations listed above to address three key COVID-19 related concerns: Learning loss, resuming pre-COVID programming and sustaining adaptations made during COVID.

-Grants will be for $10,000.
-Funding will be for one year’s duration and will provide general operating support.
+Grants will be for $25,000 over 2 years ($12,500 per year).
+Funding will be for two year’s duration and will provide general operating support.

-We anticipate making 20 general operating awards of $10,000 each through this grant cycle and it is our intention to continue offering grants to nonprofits serving the population outlined above in the following years.
-However, we know that in this time of pandemic needs are rapidly shifting; we will identify priorities for the 2021 grant cycle closer to applications opening in 2021.
+We anticipate making 15 general operating awards of $25,000 each through this grant cycle and it is our intention to continue offering grants to nonprofits serving the population outlined above in the following years.

 - Nonprofit, 501(c)(3) youth-serving organizations serving one or more Triangle Counties (Wake, Durham, Orange, Chatham); Projects with a 501(c)(3) fiscal sponsor are eligible to apply.
 If you need assistance identifying a fiscal sponsor, please feel free to reach out to Sarah Battersby: firstname.lastname@example.org.